pipelinelabo/datalaiq-wiki/flows/nodes/resourceupdate.md

 # Update Resources Node

-This node creates or updates the contents of a [Gravwell Resource](/resources/resources).
+This node creates or updates the contents of a [DatalaiQ Resource](/resources/resources).

 ## Configuration